ookgezellig/SaveToWaybackMachine/README.md

 3) We then ran SaveLeespleinToWaybackMachine.py to submit the 1821 URLs in this cleaned list to The Wayback Machine.

-4) We copy-pasted the Python terminal output to the file 'Output-Leesplein_GearchiveerdeURLs_07062018.csv.txt' and derived the Excel-file (.xlsx) from it.
-The four '^^^^' in the former file are separators.
+4) We copy-pasted the Python terminal output to the file 'Output-Leesplein_GearchiveerdeURLs_07062018.csv.txt' (the four '^^^^' in this fil are purely separators).
+Finally, we derived the Excel-file (.xlsx).